-Will bathrooms be open at the Atlantic City beaches?
+Will bathrooms be open at the Atlantic City beach?

 Will the Atlantic City Boardwalk be open?

 Yes, the Atlantic City Boardwalk will be open.
 Keep in mind that most businesses and family attractions along the boardwalk have varying hours.

 Where can I park for Atlantic City beaches?